mycelium-colony/graperank-nodejs/README.md

 # GrapeRank

-> **A soveregnty respecting reccomedation engine, powered by Webs of Trust and grapes**
+> **A sovereignty-respecting recommendation engine, powered by Webs of Trust and grapes**

-GrapeRank (WIP) is an extensible library for Nostr developers to provide 'people' or 'content' reccomendations for end users.
-It may be embedded within a client as a server side component OR used as a stand alone 'nip accessible' reccomendation engine by any service provider.
+GrapeRank (WIP) is an extensive library for Nostr developers to provide 'people' or 'content' recomendations for end-users.
+It may be embedded within a client as a server side component OR used as a stand alone 'NIP-accessible' recommendation engine by any service provider.

 Explore the demo client at [My Grapevine](https://grapevine.my) get a taste of how it works.

 ## Webs of Trust

-> Soveregnty is respected when users have the freedom to choose ... and a variety of usefull choices.
+> Sovereignty is respected when users have the freedom to choose ... and a variety of useful choices.

-Not everyone wants or needs algorithms to provide them with reccomendations.
-However, the more Nostr scales (to global influence) the more clients and service providers will leverage automated tools for users to 'discover' new and interesting 'people' and 'content' across the network.
+Not everyone wants or needs algorithms to provide them with recommendations.
+However, the more Nostr scales (to global influence), the more clients and service providers will leverage automated tools for users to 'discover' new and interesting 'people' and 'content' across the network.

-On Nostr, there's no central 'trust authotity'.
-Weeding out 'bots and bad actors' and providing usefull reccomendations is not so straighforward.
-Even 'crowd sourced' content moderation, at its core, requires some ability to differentiate 'trustworthy' opinions from spam.
+On Nostr, there's no central 'trust authority'.
+Weeding out 'bots and bad actors' and providing useful recommendations is not so straightforward.
+Even 'crowd-sourced' content moderation, at its core, requires some ability to differentiate 'trustworthy' opinions from spam.

-'Webs of Trust' solves this problem without requiring a central authority.
-It works by defining 'trustworthiness' relative to the end user, based on their own content and interactions (likes, follows, mutes, ect...).
-In this manner, soveregnty is respected when end users have the freedom to choose their own (favorite) reccomendation service for any client, from a wide variety of practical choices.
+'Webs of Trust' solve this problem without requiring a central authority.
+They work by defining 'trustworthiness' relative to the end user, based on their own content and interactions (likes, follows, mutes, etc...).
+In this manner, sovereignty is respected when end users have the freedom to choose their own (favorite) recommendation service for any client, from a wide variety of practical choices.

 ## The GrapeRank Engine

 - **Avoids** the 'popularity contest' that favors influencers, by ranking ALL users on a capped 'weighted average' scale.
-- **Accepts** any 'kind' of content (follows, likes, mutes, ect...) for calculating scores
+- **Accepts** any 'kind' of content (follows, likes, mutes, etc...) for calculating scores.
-- **Accepts** any 'source' of content (not JUST nostr) for calculating scores
+- **Accepts** any 'source' of content (not JUST Nostr) for calculating scores.
-- **Allows** any 'context' to be used for calculating 'trustowrthiness' in diferent cases. (not JUST web of trust)
+- **Allows** any 'context' to be used for calculating 'trustworthiness' in different cases. (not JUST Web of Trust)
-- **Allows** running 'asyncronos' calculations on the server, pushing status notifications to connected cleints.
+- **Allows** running 'asynchronous' calculations on the server, pushing status notifications to connected clients.
 - **Accepts** any 'storage' backend to be plugged in, for easy integration with existing infrastructure.
-- **Accepts** multiple 'outputs' to be plugged in (comming soon) to satisfy for any 'nostr nip' specifications.
+- **Accepts** multiple 'outputs' to be plugged in (coming soon) to satisfy for any 'nostr NIP' specifications.

 ### Interpreter